carlosparra/CyberSignal/README.md

-buying intent, it surfaces **public defensive events** on X — ransomware victims, breach disclosures, leaked databases, active malware campaigns, exploits, operator chatter, and dark-web mentions — for an internal CTI analyst or the sales team of a ransomware-protection vendor (Halcyon).
+buying intent, it surfaces **public defensive events** on X — ransomware victims, breach disclosures, leaked databases, active malware campaigns, exploits, operator chatter, and dark-web mentions — for an internal CTI analyst or the sales team of a ransomware-protection vendor (CyberSignal).

 It shares the same pipeline architecture as the Cyber Prospect Radar; only the taxonomy, base scores, LLM prompt, and output filename differ.